While our dashboard is under development, the same steps can be performed using the endpoints available in the API reference.

 and <Idempotency-Key>

 parameters below with your own identifiers and send the request.
-Alternatively, if you prefer to use the command line, run this code snippet in your terminal but make sure to replace the values in the header with your own.payment_id
+Alternatively, if you prefer to use the command line, run this code snippet in your terminal but make sure to replace the values in the header with your own.Create a payment

 .
-This will reverse in the case of a push payment.debtor_party
+This will reverse in the case of a push payment. - To make integration faster, we recommend using these credentials for the

 payment_id